 After performing two research fellowship programs at the NIH, Scott came as a visiting scholar to our laboratory while a medical student at the Albert Einstein College of Medicine.
 In his time with us, Scott gained exposure to the basics of vascular biology research and worked with mouse models of aneurysm disease.
 Since returning to New York, Scott has graduated from medical school and is currently an Internal Medicine resident at the University of Michigan.

-Norna is a fourth year medical student at the Karolinska Institute in Sweden.
+Norna joined the lab as a fourth year medical student at the Karolinska Institute in Sweden.
 This fall she will join Leeper Lab to pursue research for her Degree Project in Medicine.
 Her main focus will be studying the role of CDKN2B in peripheral artery disease and vascular neo-angiogenesis.
 Previously she has been a member of the George Klein Laszlo Szekely Group, her studies mainly focusing on Cancer Associated Fibroblasts and their role in tumor suppression.
 Academically, Norna has an interest in applying a global and multicultural perspective on medicine and translational research.
 Last year she studied global health under Professor Hans Rosling with field studies conducted in Uganda.
 During this spring she did a surgical internship at Taizhu Enze Medical Center, Zhejiang in China.
 In her spare time she enjoys travelling, skiing, and diving.

 Margaret joined our research team while an undergraduate at Stanford.
 She worked ontheGenetic Determinants of Peripheral Artery Disease (GenePAD) Study and co-authored several papers in journals including Circulation: Cardiovascular Quality and Outcomes, American Journal of Cardiology, and Journal of Vascular Surgery.
 After graduating, she went on to attend medical school at the University of California, San Francisco, and is currently an Internal Medicine resident at Columbia University.